BeefaloKing/randomizer/files/readme.txt

 If rand_supers is enabled, enable to also randomize act boss spawn locations (where possible).
 Act bosses will always appear in their own act regardless of the super_anyact setting.

+	rand_uniques
+true/false (Default=false)
+Enable to randomize names and properies of unique items.

+	rand_sets
+true/false (Default=false)
+Enable to randomize base items, names, and properties of set items.
+Also randomizes set names and properties.

 --------------------------------------------------
  External
 --------------------------------------------------